 A student scrubs in for C-section and tubal ligation.
-You will act as an assistanthelp hold bladder blade and if you have practiced, help sew the skin.
-Also, have the resident teach you to write post-op orders.
+You will act as an assistant- help hold bladder blade and if you have practiced, help sew the skin.
+Just like with general surgery, have suture scissors in your hand when the resident is tying knots.